-Here at Single Grain, we also update our content.
-However, as someone who updates a portion of that content, I noticed that not all posts perform exponentially better after the update.
+Here at Single Grain, we regularly update our content.
+However, as a content creator who updates a portion of that content, I noticed that not all posts perform exponentially better after the update.
 In fact, not only do some posts remain flat after an update, but sometimes the traffic even tanks.

 I sorted through 42 updates that the Single Grain team did over the past couple of years and uncovered patterns in posts that perform incredibly well and those that perform poorly after an update.